ykandrirody/creedengo-common/doc/HOWTO.md

 ### Create a release on STATIC versionning system module

-This is the use case for all plugin repositories except `creedengo` repository
+This is the use case for all plugin repositories except `creedengo` repository.

 1. IF **new release wanted** is a **major** or **minor** version (`X` or `Y` in `X.Y.Z`)
    1. **THEN** **modify the old version** to the new version in **all XML/YML files**